toddllm/HDMY5/VOXEL_GAME_BUILDER_PLAN.md

 - [x] Explore the project structure and understand the components
 - [x] Run the existing voxel demo to understand the target functionality
 - [x] Create a detailed project plan (this document)
+- [x] Analyze the game builder interface and document features/limitations
+- [x] Analyze the voxel demo and document its components
 - [ ] Set up a new game project in the builder

 ### Phase 2: Basic Scene Creation